-Having a list of questions and being prepared to follow though with a well laid out plan is helpful.
+Having a list of questions and being prepared to follow through with a well laid out plan is helpful.
 This will help ensure your pet and everyone involved has the best possible experience.
 Try to envision what type of person/home you would like your pet to go to.
 Make your list of questions to fit those desires or requirements.
 Have a separate list of the things you are not firm on and will be more flexible.

 Take time to get to know the potential adopter(s).
-Asking questions and having a conversation with them may help you decide whether the applicant will be a good fit for your pet.
+Asking questions and having conversations with them will help you decide whether the applicant will be a good fit for your pet.
 If you have an uneasy feeling about an applicant, remember the saying “Better safe than Sorry.”
 Don’t be afraid to gracefully walk away.
-Remember to always use your good judgment and the Buddy system when doing a home check or meet and greet.
+Remember to always use your good judgment and the Buddy System when doing a home check or meet and greet.
+Listen to your pet.
 Your pet has instincts and will tell you if they like a person, or if they are not comfortable with a person.

 It’s up to you how detailed you want to be.
-You can go as far as writing up an adoption agreement (see other Helpful Tips for a Download version) and have the adopter sign it, or asking for a drivers license for proof of identity and personal references.
+You can go as far as writing up an adoption agreement (see other Helpful Tips for a Download version) and have the adopter sign it, asking for a drivers license or photo ID for proof of identity, personal references or a home check.

 You know your pet better than anyone.
 These questions are only a guide to help you form your own list of questions to fit your pet’s needs and give you peace of mind.

 - Are you an active person?